ietf-wg-cellar/matroska-specification/index_codec.md

 .# Abstract

-This document defines the Matroska codec mappings, including the codec ID, layout of data in a `Block` and in an optinal `CodecPrivate`.
+This document defines the Matroska codec mappings, including the codec ID, layout of data in a `Block Element` and in an optional `CodecPrivate Element`.

 {mainmatter}

 # Introduction

 Matroska aims to become THE standard of multimedia container formats.
-It stores interleaved and timestamped audio/video/subtitle data using various codec.
-To interpret the codec data, a mapping between the way the data are stored in Matroska and how they are understood by such codec is necessary.
+It stores interleaved and timestamped audio/video/subtitle data using various codecs.
+To interpret the codec data, a mapping between the way the data is stored in Matroska and how it is understood by such a codec is necessary.

-This document intends to define this mapping for many commonly used codec in Matroska.
+This document intends to define this mapping for many commonly used codecs in Matroska.

 # Status of this document